Mykitchenhints is reader-supported. We may earn commissions if you buy through our links.

 Love your fillet knife, and it’ll love you back.
 Here’s how to keep that relationship strong:

-• Keep it Sharp: Regular honing keeps it in line; occasional sharpening keeps it keen.
+• Keep it Sharp: Regular honing keeps it in line; occasional knife sharpening keeps it keen.

 • Wash Wisely: Soap, water, and a gentle hand post-use, especially after briny adventures.

 • Dry, Then Store: Moisture’s a no-go.
-Tuck your knife into a sheath or a cozy knife block slot post-dry.
+Tuck your knife into a sheath or a cozy knife organizer slot post-dry.

 Q&A Time

 • Fillet knife, the multitasker?
-Sure, but play it safe with cross-contamination.
+Sure, it’s a versatile tool, but use a different cutting board to avoid cross-contamination.

 • Manual or electric?
-Manual for the feel and finesse, electric for speed and volume.
+A traditional fillet knife is for feel and finesse.
+An electric fillet knife or other electric knives are for speed and volume.
 Your call.

 Dive Deeper